-- 8. Depreciation is charged on each main class of tangible asset as follows: - land assets are not subject to depreciation, but are subject to annual revaluation in the same manner as building assets. - assets under construction are not subject to depreciation.
+- 9. Depreciation is charged on each main class of tangible asset as follows: - land assets are not subject to depreciation, but are subject to periodic revaluation and annual indexation in the same manner as building assets. - assets under construction are not subject to depreciation, but are subject to annual indexation.
 Upon completion, they should be transferred onto the asset register as land, buildings or equipment and depreciated accordingly. - buildings, installations and fittings are depreciated on their current value over the estimated remaining life of the asset as advised by the district valuer. - equipment assets replacement costs are depreciated over their standard or discretionary lives.